CeraVe Anti Aging Retinol Serum Review 2026

 Eight Weeks as a First-Time Retinol User

 Week three brought the first sign: pore size on the nose appeared slightly smaller under magnification.
 Subtle.
 By week five, the texture across the forehead felt noticeably smoother when touched.
 And by week eight, two shallow forehead lines had softened.
-Not erased, but less deep when examined in raking light.
+Not erased, but visibly less deep when examined in raking light from a window.

 Not dramatic.
 But for a first retinol at this price point?
 Exactly what you should reasonably expect from an introductory product.
+What surprised us: the texture improvements at eight weeks matched what some users report from serums at three times the price.
+The budget label sets low expectations, and this formula quietly exceeds them.
 This is the on-ramp, not the destination.

 The Beginner's Best Friend